-Dr. Gillian Diercks is a fellowship-trained pediatric otolaryngologist who sees pediatric and adult patients at the main hospital, Newton-Wellesley, and Wellesley.
+Dr. Gillian Diercks is a fellowship-trained pediatric otolaryngologist who sees pediatric patients at the main hospital, as well as our Newton and Wellesley practices.
 She earned her medical degree from Columbia University’s College of Physicians and Surgeons, where she was inducted into the medical honor society, Alpha Omega Alpha.
 She completed her intern year at Brigham and Women’s Hospital and her residency training in otolaryngology—head and neck surgery at Mass.
 Eye and Ear/Harvard Medical School before pursuing her fellowship training in pediatric otolaryngology and airway reconstruction at Mass.
 Eye and Ear.
 Now, she serves on the faculty of Harvard Medical School as an Instructor in Otolaryngology.

 Dr. Diercks has been an invited speaker at regional and national meetings and has published several peer-reviewed articles in the field.
 She is a member of the Massachusetts Medical Society and the American Academy of Otolaryngology—Head and Neck Surgery.
 In 2016, she earned her masters degree in public health from the T.H.
 Chan School of Public Health at Harvard University.

-Board certified in otolaryngology—head and neck surgery, Dr. Diercks is working to expand the pediatric otolaryngology services in the Newton area, as well as practice general adult otolaryngology.
-In addition to general pediatric and adult ear, nose, and throat care, her offerings include pediatric thyroid and endocrine disorders, treatment of sinus conditions, throat and voice care, and hearing loss services.
+Board certified in otolaryngology—head and neck surgery, Dr. Diercks is working to expand the pediatric otolaryngology services in the Newton area.
+In addition to general pediatric ear, nose, and throat care, her offerings include pediatric thyroid and endocrine disorders, treatment of sinus conditions, throat and voice care, and hearing loss services.

 Hypoglossal nerve stimulator implantation in an adolescent with Down syndrome and sleep apnea.
 Diercks GR, Keamy D, Kinane TB, Skotko B, Schwartz A, Grealish E, Dobrowski J, Soose R, Hartnick CJ.
 Pediatrics.
 2016;137(5):e20153663.